home / writing

 }

-By making ownership explicit in the type system, Rust eliminates the runtime overhead of safety checks while maintaining complete memory safety.
+By making ownership explicit in the type system, Rust eliminates the runtime overhead of safety checks.

 Rust shows that the choice between performance and safety is false.
 You can have both.
-But the broader lesson applies everywhere: functional patterns have become fast enough that performance rarely justifies avoiding them.
-Modern JS engines have largely closed the gap between map/filter/reduce and manual loops.
-Java’s Stream API trades some speed for readability and parallelization, a worthwhile tradeoff for most code.
-The old excuse of ‘functional programming is too slow’ just doesn’t hold up anymore.
+The broader lesson applies everywhere: modern engines have largely closed the performance gap between functional patterns and manual loops.
+The old excuse of ‘functional programming is too slow’ doesn’t hold up anymore.

-The final pattern that changed everything was learning to build complex behavior from simple, composable pieces.
+Another crucial pattern was learning to build complex behavior from simple, composable pieces.

 Before, I had massive, monolithic functions: